codeforamerica/form-flow-starter-app/README.md

   username: childcare-illinois
 ```

-5. To load the `.env` file in IntelliJ, you'll need to enable
+5. To load the `.env` file in IntelliJ, you'll need to install and enable
    the [EnvFile Plugin](https://plugins.jetbrains.com/plugin/7861-envfile).

 # Troubleshooting IntelliJ